Why it’s so important

 Mirvac has reduced its water intensity by 23 per cent since 2014, however, hitting our non-potable water capture and reuse target of 15 per cent remains a challenge, with technologies such as blackwater systems not delivering the savings we’d hoped for.
 End-of-trip facilities have also increased water consumption.
 In terms of waste, we’ve raised our construction recycling rates to 96 per cent, and we’re recycling 69 per cent of all waste in our office and industrial and retail operations.
 We’re working with social enterprise Mates on The Move to recycle coffee cups and paper towels, diverting waste from landfill and providing employment for former prison inmates at the same time.
 We‘re also continuing to invest in creating better and more sustainable buildings, which means our tenants and customers can use fewer natural resources too.
 Across our portfolio our average NABERS Water rating is 3.9 Stars and we’ve achieved a 6 Star NABERS Water rating at Sirius in the ACT.

-We have made a commitment to achieve net positive water and zero waste to landfill by 2030, and we will share white papers that map our planned journeys in the next few years.
-We’ll also be tackling how we can take a holistic approach to reducing the waste we generate through smart design, embracing new technologies, and including our suppliers as key partners in this goal.
+We’ve released our plan to send zero waste to landfill by 2030 which sees Mirvac embrace principles of the circular economy.
+Our plan sees us take a holistic approach to reducing the waste we generate through smart design, embracing new technologies, and including our suppliers as key partners in this goal.
+Our net positive water plan is due to be released this year.

 Latest Sustainability News